 A vibrant matcha sponge cake or quatre-quarts, served in fingers.
 Matcha gives this simple sponge cake a bright colour and not-too-sweet flavour; beaten egg whites make it extra light.
 Easy to make and simple to serve, matcha sponge cake makes an elegant but unfussy afternoon treat.

 I’m not a fancy home baker.
 I can’t be bothered with motte-and-bailey castles of chocolate fingers and buttercream.
 That’s why I’m drawn to the French word for sponge cake: quatre-quarts, or ‘four quarters’, which shows just how simple cake can be.
-Sponge cake is nothing more than flour, eggs, butter and sugar in equal proportions (by weight).
+Sponge cake is indeed nothing more than flour, eggs, butter and sugar in equal proportions (by weight).
 The classic French method, which I use here, differs slightly from most British sponge cake recipes in that the egg whites are beaten separately.

 I thought you’d ask.
 In Japan, this food is known by the American loanword パウンドケーキ (paundokēki), which you may recognise phonetically as ‘pound cake’.
 This also alludes to the equal-parts-by-weight idea.

 - To make this matcha sponge cake (or quatre-quarts au matcha if you prefer), you will need measuring scales, two mixing bowls and a loaf tin.